folio-org/stripes-connect/doc/api.md

   resource, which allows it to be used in code that expects to receive a promise.
 Default: `false`.

+* `permissionsRequired`: A string (or an array of strings) indicating the list of permissions required for the given resource to be fetched.

 In addition to these principal pieces of configuration, which apply to all operations on the resource, these values can be overridden for specific HTTP operations: the entries `GET`, `POST`, `PUT`, `DELETE`